AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 ### Add Links to the Admin Page

 For the time being, we will be using the admin page as a switchboard.
-To do so we will add cards' that link to other parts of the Admin.
+To do so we will add cards that link to other parts of the admin area.

 Eventually, these could become a sidebar menu.